 Talent x Effort = Skill

 Skill x Effort = Achievement

 Do you notice something?
 Effort goes into the equation twice, talent only once.
 So yes, talent does play a role, but not as much as putting the work in does.

 You develop your mindset in an early age, but that doesn’t mean you can’t change it.
 Just actively try to adopt a growth mindset step by step.
 Acknowledge that your intelligence and capabilities are not set in stone.
 That improvement is more important than your momentarily skill level.
 That succeeding or failing doesn’t matter in the short term, as long as you put in deliberate practice.
 The next time you try to learn something you don’t understand and have that uncomfortable feeling of frustration and desperation, because you can’t wrap your head around it, then finish your day with the thought, that the fact of you trying to figure it out alone, is, what matters.
 That, when you go to bed and sleep, your brain will sort all that new knowledge and form new neuron connections, while you are resting.
 And when you wake up, you will be a bit smarter than yesterday.
 And this is what matters, the progress.
 Realize, that the fact, that you don’t understand something right now, doesn’t mean that you are not smart enough for it and that you can get good in most things, as long as you are willing to put in the effort.

-If you haven’t yet, read my blog post about a game mindset, it has big similarities to this post, because I really think that this growth focused thinking is the key not only to success, but also happiness.
+If you haven’t yet, read my blog post about a game mindset.
+It has big similarities to this post, because I really think that this growth focused thinking is the key not only to success, but also to happiness.